xuesdu/SD/README.md

 	 (line-17 for the “StokesDarcy-P1+RT0” and line-10 for the “StokesDarcy-CR” ),
 	 corresponding to the four boundary conditions in the article.

-For Sec 5.1,  run figure_convergence.m in the two folder, respectively, to get the figures 3-4.
+For Sec 5.1,  '''run figure_convergence.m''' in the two folder, respectively, to get the figures 3-4.

-For Sec 5.2, set “ch = 2:6”, and modify the value of BC, then  run main.m  in the two folder, respectively, to get Table 3.
+For Sec 5.2, set “ch = 2:6”, and modify the value of BC, then  '''run main.m'''  in the two folder, respectively, to get Table 3.

-To obtain Tables 4-9, set “ch = 5:5” , modify the value of mu and K, and change “BC”, then run main.m in the two folder.
+To obtain Tables 4-9, set “ch = 5:5” , modify the value of mu and K, and change “BC”, then '''run main.m''' in the two folder.

-For Sec 5.3, first run setpathAMG.m in the matlab-amg folder, then run main_AMG.m. to get Tables 10-11.
+For Sec 5.3, first '''run setpathAMG.m''' in the matlab-amg folder, then '''run main_AMG.m''' to get Tables 10-11.